Make it Open - Share your data and other scholarly outputs, making your research and scholarship more visible to the world.

 A dataset is typically a file or collection of files and its corresponding metadata.
 This metadata may include preservation and presentation information, as well as annotations and ancillary content that is associated with the data.
 KiltHub is limited in scope to data that are, or are associated with, the "raw" inputs to or outputs from research.

-When evaluating scholarly outputs for inclusion in KiltHub, scholarly outputs should be broadly understood to mean the published or otherwise publicly presented outputs, created by individuals or units within Carnegie Mellon University in the course of their scholarly work that represents the intellectual life and academic endeavor of the university, and may have enduring value.
+When evaluating scholarly outputs for inclusion in KiltHub, scholarly outputs should be broadly understood to mean the published or otherwise publicly presented outputs, created by individuals or units within Carnegie Mellon University in the course of their scholarly or professional work that represents the intellectual life and academic endeavor of the university, and may have enduring value.

 There may be other repositories that are more appropriate for other formats and disciplines that may be out of scope or capabilities for KiltHub.
 KiltHub users may be referred to these repositories by the University Libraries based upon the submission review.